mozilla-lockwise/lockbox-extension/docs/index.md

     Have questions about how Lockbox works?
 [Check out the FAQs][faq-link]

 !!! right "Contribute"
-    You can also contribute to Lockbox by:
+    You can also contribute by:

     - Developing code
     - Reporting bugs